BEST MISSISSIPPI POT ROAST

 “Fifteen or so years ago, by her recollection, a woman named Robin Chapman made a pot roast in her slow cooker.
 Now known as Mississippi Roast, it would eventually become one of the most popular recipes on the Web, an unlikely star with unlikely ingredients, a favorite of the mom-blog set.

-The story of that twisting road to fame began a few months after the dish’s creation, when Chapman prepared the roast for Karen Farese, a friend “since we were diapers,” Chapman said.
-Farese loved her dinner and eventually contributed a recipe for it to a cookbook put together by her congregation, the Beech Hill Church of Christ, also in Ripley.
+The story of that twisting road to fame began a few months after the dish’s creation when Chapman prepared the roast for Karen Farese, a friend “since we were diapers,” Chapman said.
+Farese loved her dinner and eventually contributed a recipe to a cookbook put together by her congregation, the Beech Hill Church of Christ, also in Ripley.
 Farese did not call the dish Mississippi Roast either.
 She called it “roast beef.”

 Ingredients